dfinity/wg-identity-authentication/topics/icrc_21_consent_msg.md

 }
 ```

 In addition to implementing the above interface, it is recommended that the canister also provides its full candid interface in the public `candid:service` metadata section, as discussed [here](https://forum.dfinity.org/t/rfc-canister-metadata-standard).
-This is required to properly decode the arguments if the wallet also wants to display technical information about the canister call.
+This is required to properly decode the arguments if the signer also wants to display technical information about the canister call.

 ### Authentication

-The wallet should send the `icrc21_consent_message` call using the same identity as it would for the actual canister call for which the consent message was issued.
+The signer should send the `icrc21_consent_message` call using the same identity as it would for the actual canister call for which the consent message was issued.

 Any canister implementing the `icrc21_consent_message` interface must require authentication for this call.
 In addition, the canister must ensure that if the actual call is made with a different identity then either:
 * the call fails with an error and without side effects